-- 1. Obtain a refund.

-- Obtain a 2021 ticket instead. (to be mailed around January 1, 2021) Hamvention 2021 May 21-23 2.
+- 1. Obtain a refund. - 2.
+Obtain a 2021 ticket instead. (to be mailed around January 1, 2021) Hamvention 2021 May 21-23 email tickets@hamvention.org with your preference.

-- 3. Donate to Hamvention (no refund)

-For all general admission (not inside or flea market) online and mail orders, email tickets@hamvention.org with your preference.
 Emails already received will be processed as indicated.
 Inside booth holders please email exhibits@hamvention.org with your refund preference.
 If you opt for the hold until 2021 they will contact you to verify.